CaptainStark3k/random/README.md

 # random
-This is my first java program which is just a hello world program..:)
+This is a repository to document me learning JAVA